Mealybugs on Chinese Evergreen — White Colonies in the Growing Crown

 Prevention

-- Inspect the growing crown monthly — part leaves and use a flashlight
+- Inspect the growing crown monthly, parting the leaves and using a flashlight rather than glancing at the plant from a distance

-- Hold any newly purchased plant apart from the rest of the collection for 3 weeks before it joins the group
+- Hold any newly purchased plant apart from the rest of the collection for about three weeks before letting it join the group

-- Give the crown a light preventive neem spray once a month through the warmer growing season
+- Give the crown a light preventive neem spray once a month through the warmer growing season, when mealybug populations expand fastest

 Quick Summary